 What Is the Best Treatment for a Dog Vomiting?

-For mild cases, fasting for 12 hours can give the stomach time to settle.
-Gradually reintroduce bland foods like boiled chicken and rice.
-During this time, carefully observe your dog.
+Fasting for 12 hours can be done for mild cases, as it gives the stomach enough time to settle.
+After, slowly give bland foods such as boiled chicken and rice.

 For complex cases, surgery will be required to resolve the issue.
-This can be useful in intestinal blockage, tumors, foreign body obstructions, and conditions such as GDV in dogs.
+This can be useful in intestinal blockage, tumors, foreign body obstructions, and conditions such as GDV.

 Dog vomiting may be unavoidable, but there are a lot of ways to reduce the risk.